namiverm/Developer-Portal-Tenant-API/docs/resources/markdown-support.md

 ```
 ## <a name="lnks"/> Links

-Different ways to create links.
+Different ways to create links:

 ```no-highlight
 1. To link Inline-style